CodeJugalbandi/Paradigms/melodies/AbstractionsAndTransparency/MarsRover/ReadMe.md

 console.info(rover.rove('M').rove('R').rove('M').rove('L').toString());
 ```

-**KRISHNA**  Each of the above lines is highly readable, but there are a lot of lines and duplication!
-The levels of abstraction have my head spinning a bit.
+**KRISHNA**  Each of the above lines is highly readable, but there are a lot of lines and a fair amount of duplication!

 **BRAHMA**  Yes indeed, I see that too!
 Let me show you how we can reduce this verbosity further, using a purely Functional Programming Paradigm.
 I'll now remove the duplication present in the earlier ```Map``` and I'll define a variable ```compass``` which holds directions along with the relevant degrees that one finds on a regular compass as a tuple.
 This tuple will be the key and the corresponding value will be the movement transformation in that direction.
 In ES6, I can define an array of items containing key and value both as tuples.